yungyuc/ynote/nsd/12advpy/advpy.rst

   ModuleNotFoundError: No module named 'onemod'

-In normal Python code, you will be asked to modify :py:data:`python:sys.path` to include ``altdir/`` for correctly import :py:mod:`!onemod`.
+In normal Python code, you will be asked to modify :py:data:`python:sys.path` to include the path ``altdir/`` for correctly import :py:mod:`!onemod`.
 Here we will use :py:class:`~python:importlib.abc.MetaPathFinder`.
-Subclass the abstract base class (ABC) and override the :py:meth:`~python:importlib.abc.MetaPathFinder.find_spec` method, to tell it to load the :py:mod:`!onemod` module at the place we specify.
+Derive from the abstract base class (ABC) and override the :py:meth:`~python:importlib.abc.MetaPathFinder.find_spec` method to tell it to load the module :py:mod:`!onemod` at the place we specify.

-For our path finder to work, we need to properly set up a :py:class:`python:importlib.machinery.ModuleSpec`, and create a :py:class:`python:importlib.machinery.SourceFileLoader` object for it.
+For our path finder to work, we need to properly set up a :py:class:`python:importlib.machinery.ModuleSpec` and create a :py:class:`python:importlib.machinery.SourceFileLoader` object:

 .. code-block:: python
   :linenos:
+  :emphasize-lines: 8-9

   import os
   import importlib.abc